CVNRneuroimaging/infrastructure/stowlerBircSystemTesting.md

 # Wed, 20150922

 **To-be-fixed** list for Keith and Rob (details for each follow):
+- broken fsl
+      - please document install steps that led to this so they can be reversed
 - missing matlab
 - missing FBIRN QA software
 - missing freesurfer
 - missing mricrogl
-- broken fsl
-      - please document install steps that led to this so they can be reversed
+- missing itksnap3 on VM image "BIRC-081015"
-- broken itksnap3
+- broken  itksnap3 on qball4
       - please document install steps that led to this so they can be reversed
 - very old afni (Dec 2014)
 - please document: where are you managing system-wide $PATH changes?